jtortorelli/cineaste-lume/src/people/fujiyama-yoko.md

     year: 1964
 ---

-Graduated from Toho's "New Face" class in 1961 and debuted in the first <i>Young Guy</i> film opposite Kayama Yûzô
+Fujiyama Yôko was a Toho actress who rose to prominence after graduating from the studio's "New Face" class in 1961.
+She made her debut in the first installment of the popular *Young Guy* (*Wakadaishô*) series, starring opposite Kayama Yûzô.

-Frequently appeared in supporting roles in comedies.
-She also worked frequently with actor Natsuki Yôsuke and played his sister on multiple occasions.
+She became a familiar face in Toho's productions during the 1960s, frequently appearing in comedies and science fiction films.
+She is well-known to tokusatsu fans for her roles as the heroine Jinguji Makoto in *Atragon* (1963) and Kirino Masayo in *Dogora* (1964).
+Fujiyama also had a recurring on-screen partnership with actor Natsuki Yôsuke, often cast as his sister in various films.

-Married in 1967 and retired from acting.
+After a relatively short career, she retired from acting in 1967 upon her marriage.
+Fujiyama passed away in 2022 from a subarachnoid hemorrhage.